yamin-shihab/study-notes/grade-7/science.md

     + Bioaccumulation is the accumulation of pollutants in one organism.
     + Biomagnification is the movement of pollutants through levels of a food chain so that greater quantities are retained with movement up the food chain.
 + An ecological footprint is a calculation of the total area of land and water needed to supply all the materials and energy a human uses, as well as absorb the waste produced.
-    + Sustainability is when resources of nature are being renewed at least as quickly as they are being used, and all wastes are able to be completely absorbed.
+    + Sustainability is when resources of nature are being renewed at least as quickly as they're being used, and all wastes are able to be completely absorbed.
     + Reducing is limiting the amount of waste made. (buying less, shorter showers)
     + Reusing is using an item over again. (reusable food container, donating clothing)
     + Recycling is breaking down products and turning them into something else. (plastic bottles recycled into polar fleece, tires recycled into asphalt)